dginhoux/ansible_role.cron/README.md

 #### SUPPORTED PLATFORMS

-This role require a supported platform.
+This role require a supported platform.<br />
-It will skip node with unsupported platform to avoid any compatibility problem.
+It will skip node with unsupported platform to avoid any compatibility problem.<br />
-This behaviour can be bypassed by settings this variable `asserts_bypass=True`.
+This behaviour can be bypassed by settings the following variable `asserts_bypass=True`.

 | Platform | Versions |
 |----------|----------|